FadhilPM/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* The search must only contain either alphabets or numerals, not both
-* Only the name is searched.
+* Only the name or phone is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
+* Only full phone numbers will be matched e.g `888` will not match `88888888`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples:
 * `find John` returns `john` and `John Doe`
+* `find 87438807` returns `Alex Yeoh`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)